shoutnsecret/atmt/assignments/03/README.md

 What we learn from these experiments is that lexical model can help capture the meaning of sentences, and tuning hyperparameters can improve our model very much.
 If we had time, next time we would like to also try the BPE method.

+## Reference
+[1] Toan Nguyen and David Chiang.
+Improving lexical choice in neural machine translation.
+In Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers), pages 334–343, New Orleans, Louisiana, June 2018.
+Association for Computational Linguistics.